 as Harry Parr Davies

 Gracie’s rapprochement with the British public occurred before her successful season at the London Palladium.
 Prior to the end of WWII, Gracie embarked on a 90-date tour of Britain’s factories, munitions works and ship-yards, which saw her singing to three million ecstatic fans.

-Though opening with Monty Banks pursuing Gracie for his next film Queen of Hearts, there are no scene recreations in this biopic.
+Though opening with Monty Banks pursuing Gracie for his next film Queen of Hearts, there are no scene recreations of her film career in this biopic.